• Skip to primary navigation

 Apple cider vinegar is known to provide many health benefits not only for weight loss but also for preventing high blood pressure.

-However, it shouldn’t be taken without diluting with water.
+However, it shouldn’t be taken without diluting it with water.
 It can burn your throat or damage the tooth enamel.
-Make sure to consume only the recommended dosage, otherwise long-term use can lead to weak bones and low potassium.
+Make sure to consume only the recommended dosage, otherwise, long-term use can lead to weak bones and low potassium.

-Consuming ACV alone doesn’t guarantee to reduce the blood pressure.
-Health experts recommend practicing a healthier lifestyle such as getting regular exercise, stop smoking, reduce alcohol intake, and proper management of stress.
+Consuming ACV alone doesn’t guarantee to the reduction of blood pressure.
+Health experts recommend practicing a healthier lifestyle such as getting regular exercise, stopping smoking, reducing alcohol intake, and proper management of stress.

 Mounota